usererdem/Portfolio-Website/readme.md

 - Your message
 Click on the 'SEND MESSAGE' button to send me your message I will receive the message and answer you asap
+8. Have fun with the ball chasing your mouse clicks
+9. If you already scroll down below the 'Home' section, the navigation menu will disappear.
+Scroll up to reveal the navigation menu if you wish to use it for navigating through the website